mflink3012/spaceengineers-mod-teleportingsensors/README.md

 ![Thumbnail](thumb.png)

 # Short description
-An mod for Space Engineers that allows using sensors for teleportation.
+A mod for Space Engineers that allows using sensors for teleportation.

 # Usage